-The emotion endorsed the most strongly was pride (M = 3.40) closely followed by hopefulness.
-We'd like to point out that the most strongly endorsed emotions were positive - not negative as we often assume with exams.
-The emotion endorsed the least strongly was helplessness (M =1.89).
-Hopefulness and helplessness are considered opposite emotions and are in the desired direction: most students were hopeful about their current studying and upcoming exam outcome.
+The emotion endorsed the most strongly was hopefulness (M = 3.45) and the emotion endorsed the least strongly was helplessness (M = 1.94).
+These emotions are considered opposites and are in the desired direction: most students were hopeful about their current studying and upcoming exam outcome.
+Interestingly, hopefulness was also the only emotion that correlated significantly with actual exam performance.
+Students who were more hopeful tended to also earn higher grades on the midterm (r = .23, p < .05).
+We would like to point out that the three positive emotions are rated the highest and that anxiety, which is so often the focus of research and concern is in the middle of the pack.
 We must consider a wider range of emotions in educational settings.

 Emotion Mean Score

-Boredom 3.08
+Pride 3.28

-Enjoyment 3.01
+Enjoyment 3.12

+Boredom 3.09

-Anxiety 2.59
+Anxiety 2.73

-Frustration 2.39
+Frustration 2.38

-Anger 2.37
+Anger 2.30

-Shame 2.20
+Shame 2.19

-Disappointment 2.14
+Disappointment 2.03

-$M{2} = \frac{1}{2} = \frac{1}{2$
+Maximum gaara naggihla = 5.00